2002 Svenska Cupen

-Svenska Cupen 2002 was the forty-seventh season of the main Swedish football Cup.
-The competition started on 1 April 2002 and concluded on 9 November 2002 with the Final, held at Råsunda Stadium, Solna Municipality in Stockholms län.
+The 2002 Svenska Cupen was the 47th season of the main Swedish football Cup.
+The competition started on 1 April 2002 and concluded on 9 November 2002 with the final, held at Råsunda Stadium, Solna Municipality in Stockholm County.
 Djurgårdens IF won the final 1–0 against AIK.

 First round

 There were 34 matches played between 1 April and 16 April 2002.
 There were 68 teams in the first round from Division 1, Division 2 and Division 3, but also including a few teams from Division 4 and Division 5.